sintefmath/JutulDarcy.jl/docs/src/index.md

 A few highlights:

 - Immiscible, black-oil, compositional, CO2-brine and geothermal systems
-- Fully differentiable through adjoint method
+- Fully differentiable through adjoint method (history matching of parameters, optimization of well controls)
 - High performance, with optional support for compiling MPI parallel binaries
 - Consistent discretizations
 - Industry standard input formats - or make your own model as a script